merenlab/anvio.org/tutorials/trichodesmium_tutorial/index.md

 ```

 {:.notice}
-You can use this command to further filter your FASTA file: check the options with the online (help page)[https://anvio.org/help/main/], or by using the flag `--help` in the terminal.
+You can use this command to further filter your FASTA file: check the options with the online [help page](https://anvio.org/help/main/), or by using the flag `--help` in the terminal.

 ### Generate a contigs database